CAS-LRJ/ISS-Docs/docs/Planning/lanelet_planner.md

 ---

 ## Lanelet2Planner<a name="Lanelet2Planner"></a>
 A global trajectory planner based on Lanelet2 HD-Map.
-The implementation relies on [Lanelet2 Python API](https://github.com/fzi-forschungszentrum-informatik/Lanelet2).
-Currently, the global planner will find closest lanelets for both start point and end point.
-Then, it will utilise the Lanelet2 routing module to generate the submap contains all possible lanelets from the start lanelet to the end lanelet.
-A trajectory will be generated using the modified flood-fill algorithm.
-The final trajectory will connect the start point to the end point.
-(Start Point -> Start Lanelet -> End Lanelet -> End Point)
+The implementation relies on the [Lanelet2 Python API](https://github.com/fzi-forschungszentrum-informatik/Lanelet2).
+Currently, the global planner will find the closest lanelets for both the start point and the end point.
+Then, it will use the Lanelet2 routing module to generate a submap containing all possible lanelets from the start lanelet to the end lanelet.
+A trajectory will then be generated using the modified flood-fill algorithm so that it will connect the start point to the end point: Start point -> Start lanelet -> End lanelet -> End point.

 {: .note }
-The global planner module currently uses Lanelet2 HDMap format.
-Since the Lanelet2 Python API only support linux system, this module may not work properly in other platforms.
-We will seperate the mapping and the planning module apart in further release and support more HDMap format (e.g. OpenDrive).
+The ISS global planner module currently uses the Lanelet2 HDMap format.
+Since the Lanelet2 Python API only supports Linux systems, this module may not work properly in other platforms.
+We will separate the mapping and the planning module apart in a future release and support more HDMap formats (e.g. OpenDrive).

 ### Instance Variables
 - **<font color="#f8805a">lanelet_map</font>** (_lanelet2.core.LaneletMap_)